 Professional and Civic Involvement

-- Legal Voice - Member, Board of Directors
+- Legal Voice - Treasurer and Member, Board of Directors

 - Federal Bar Association for the Western District of Washington – Member, Local Rules Committee